History of Carrots - A Brief Summary & Timeline

 domestication was initiated.

-The Wild Carrot is the progenitor (wild ancestor) of the domestic carrot.
-It is clear that the Wild Carrot and Domestic Carrot is a direct descendent of Wild Carrot and both still co-exist in the modern world.
+The Wild Carrot is the progenitor (wild ancestor) of the domestic carrot (direct descendent) and both still co-exist in the modern world.
 Wild Carrot is indigenous to Europe and parts of Asia and, from archaeological evidence, seeds have been found dating since Mesolithic times, approximately 10000 years ago.
 One cannot imagine that the root would have been used at that time, but the seeds are known to be medicinal and it is likely the seeds were merely gathered rather than actually cultivated.

 Nature then took a hand and produced mutants and natural hybrids, crossing both with cultivated and wild varieties.
-It is considered that purple carrots were then taken westwards where it is thought yellow mutants and wild forms crossed to produce orange.
-Then some motivated Dutch growers took these mutant orange carrots under their horticultural wings and developed them to be sweeter and more practical.
+It is considered that purple carrots were then taken westwards where it is now known, through modern genetic research, that yellow varieties were developed to produce orange.
+Then some motivated Dutch growers took these "new" orange carrots under their horticultural wings and developed them to be sweeter, consistent and more practical.
 Finally we have the French to thank for popular modern varieties such as Nantes and Chantenay, with credit to the 19th century horticulturist Louis de Vilmorin, who laid the foundations for modern plant breeding.
-It's a long story.
+It's a long story.....................

 Morphological characteristics lead to a division of the cultivated carrot (Daucus carota subsp. sativus) into two botanical varieties: var. atrorubens and var. sativus (Small 1978).